 Korteniemi Heritage Farm is an old forest ranger farm, which is brought back to life every summer with some animals and traditional activities.
 The farm, its buildings and garden have remained unchanged for over 100 years.
 Visit Korteniemi in Liesjärvi National Park in Tammela during summer to see and experience what life was like in the early 1900s.

 The Korteniemi estate has been part of the Liesjärvi National Park since the national park was established in 1956.
 The purpose of Korteniemi Heritage Farm is to maintain the cultural landscape, protect the old buildings, protect the traditional plants, and maintain the knowledge of traditional farming.
 The gate of the Korteniemi leads you to the farm from a parking lot and allows you to step back in time.

-Animals that may be seen in Korteniemi in summer are typical to early 1900s: horses, cows, sheeps, chickens and roosters.
+Animals that may be seen in Korteniemi in summer are typical to the early 1900s: horses, cows, sheep, chickens and roosters.
 They are transported here only for the summer from nearby farms.
-Unfortunately Metsähallitus, which manages Korteniemi and all national parks in Finland, decided to limit the amount of animals at the farm this summer due to financial reasons.
+Unfortunately, Metsähallitus, which manages Korteniemi and all national parks in Finland, decided to limit the number of animals at the farm this summer due to financial reasons.
 The opening times are also shorter than before.

 Trails departing from Korteniemi

 There are three circle trails that depart from Korteniemi to Liesjärvi National Park in the south end of the park.
 To get to these trails you need to walk through the gate towards the Korteniemi farm from the parking lot, turn left just before the farm, leaving the main building on your right and passing by an old barn on your left.